Police Misconduct

 Assault with a flashlight

 A Boston police officer struck a young man in the mouth and head with a police flashlight.
 The man was not arrested or charged with any crimes.
 He needed twelve stitches to close the wound in his head and crowns to repair the damage to his teeth.
-The firm negotiated a settlement.
+We negotiated a settlement.

 Use of a chokehold